Keep your home well protected

 Regular service checks will highlight any issues or faults with the system in a reasonable time frame so they can be isolated and resolved as quickly as possible.

-Most modern alarm systems are protected against power cuts or power surges but it still pays to check regularly for faults.
+Most modern alarm systems are protected against power cuts or power surges, but it still pays to check regularly for faults.

-With regular inspection and maintenance, there is no reason that a wired security alarm system will not last more than 20 years while a wireless system usually comes with a 10-year guarantee against breakdown.
+With regular inspection and maintenance, there is no reason that a wired security alarm system will not last more than 20 years while a wireless network usually comes with a 10-year guarantee against breakdown.

 Many things can go wrong during the lifetime of a home or business security system; batteries may need replacing, electrical connections can fail, detectors compromised or alarm bells malfunction.